crustio/crust-wiki/docs/validator.md

 ![staking_points](assets/gpos/staking_points.jpg)

-**In Maxwell, each Era (6 hours) generates a total authoring rewards of 150 CRUs, which gets halved every 90 days.** And the authoring rewards for each validator in each Era are calculated as:
+The authoring rewards for each validator in each Era are calculated as:

 ```shell
 authoring_rewards = total_authoring_rewards * point_ratio (individual_points / total_points)